Helping you improve your relationships, with yourself and others.

 Therapy via telehealth

-Due to COVID-19 and current shelter in place orders, all therapy is being conducted via telehealth.
+Due to COVID-19 all therapy is being conducted via telehealth.

 While it will likely feel a bit different at first, research has shown telehealth to be as effective as in-person therapy.
 I also want you to know I am very familiar with this approach, as I spent my entire post-doctoral year doing only telehealth work with trauma.
 I use a platform called doxy.me and it is HIPAA complaint and more secure than Skype or FaceTime.
 You will not need to download any programs and it is very easy to navigate and it functions much like Skype.
 Feel free to ask me any questions you have about this approach to therapy and I am happy to answer them and walk you through the technology.
 As of now, most BCBS plans are covering telehealth during this time.
 However, feel free to check your coverage prior to our session.